Dotsian/BDPackages/README.md

 ### [Merge - xen64](https://github.com/XEN486/BallsDex-Fork)

-The merge package adds commands that allow you to merge countryballs together.
+The merge package adds commands that allow you to merge countryballs.
 Merging a countryball will merge its statistics and card art, splitting the card art in half.
 However, it will only generate a card image, similar to how the `/balls info` command functions.

-After opening the file, search for the code that starts with `PACKAGES = `.
-At the end of the line, add a comma and quotation marks before the square bracket.
-Add the package name inside of the quotation marks, like this `, "battle"`.
-The line should look similar to this: `PACKAGES = ["battle", "merge", "boss"]`